Coastal Sculling

 women's coastal double rowing

-GB Beach Sprint Team
+GB Beach Sprint and Coastal Team

 British Rowing is committed to being one of the leading nations in the developing Beach Sprint format and competing at the World Rowing Beach Sprint Finals and LA2028.
 This event is ideal for agile and skilled scullers with a performance background, from either coastal or river rowing at either Junior or Senior Level.

-Find out more about the World Rowing Beach Sprint Finals
+More about the World Rowing Beach Sprint Finals